darrengoulden/darrengdn/_posts/2020-09-04-host-your-own-alternate-dialling-instructions.md

 # Pull the default files from a Pexip node

-Run the following command in PowerShell or Terminal, this will copy the folder and its contents to your /local/directory, don't forgot to replace the pexip_name and the destination directory.
+Run the following command in either PowerShell or Terminal, this will copy the folder and its contents to your /local/directory, don't forgot to replace the pexip_name and the destination directory.

 ```
 scp -r admin@pexip_node:/opt/pexip/share/web/static/dist/web/teams/  /local/directory